Child Life Internship Program at Doernbecher

-For Child Life Internship Applicants
+For Child Life internship applicants

+Applications must include official transcripts (copies are acceptable) and 3 reference letters.
 Qualified applicants will be contacted and a telephone interview arranged.
 Only one applicant will be accepted.
 Additional pertinent information will be provided upon acceptance.

 The eligible candidate must be a college senior or graduate and possess: